 (1) Ensures that award documents address hazardous materials, site conditions, and/or hazardous work that contractor personnel may encounter while working at USGS facilities or field sites.
 Contracts for onsite performance not involving contractor personnel exposure to hazardous materials or working conditions should identify and address routine office-related hazards, as applicable.

 (2) Where appropriate, considers historical contractor accident rates in making an award determination.
-Prospective contactors with lost time and overall accident rates above the Federal average, based on using the most recent 3-year period, should provide an explanation for the negative accident history or risk receiving an overall unacceptable rating.
+Prospective contactors with high lost time rates and overall total recordable incident rates (TRIR) above 1 or above the Federal average, based on using the most recent 3-year period be disqualified.
+Should a contractor with a high TRIR be considered an explanation for the negative accident history or risk receiving an overall unacceptable rating is required.

 (3) Maintains official communication and notification with the contractor concerning any safety or injury incidence involving contractor personnel.

 (4) Issues a stop work order for imminent danger situations, as applicable.

 (5) Informs OSHA, or other appropriate Federal, State or local officials, of instances where the contractor has been notified to take immediate action to correct serious or imminent dangers.